 "Fundamentally, Docker had solved one of the biggest and painful issues for developers since the inception of software: how to get your applications running reliably, in any environment, whenever you need them to."

-Codafication’s flagship product, the Unity Platform, uses Docker as a fundamental technology that allows us to hyper accelerate the modernization process for enterprises, especially those who don’t have the capacity to start their own digital transformations.
+Codafication’s flagship product, the Unity Cloud Platform, uses Docker as a fundamental technology that allows us to hyper accelerate the modernization process for enterprises, especially those who don’t have the capacity to start their own digital transformations.

-And there are many of those — for example, last year IDC published that 76.4% of enterprises have leveraged their business-critical software in containers (whether it be via their own container clusters or using products like Unity), with a following 21.6% having some parts of their systems running in containers.
+And there are many of those — for example, last year IDC published that 76.4% of enterprises have leveraged their business-critical software in containers (whether it be via their own container clusters or using products like Unity Cloud), with a following 21.6% having some parts of their systems running in containers.

 A further 1.7% are planning on making the switch to containers in the following year.
 The benefits of utilizing containers have been well documented in many studies, but the brass tacks are this: most enterprises simply don’t have the time, money or capacity for failure to create brand new, modern software to solve modern business problems.